We urgently need to raise £125,000, to provide the vital help needed right now.

 We co-ordinate more than 150 volunteers, providing a free service that would have added up to thousands of pounds per case in professional fees.
 In fact, we have calculated that every £1 donated to Paperweight generates the equivalent of £25 in the service provided.

 And we know how life-transforming that service has been, providing vital support to people struggling with financial, legal and welfare and benefits issues.
-These are people (in the story over the page) who are often at their wits’ end, squeezed by pressures on all sides.
+These are people (as in the story below) who are often at their wits’ end, squeezed by pressures on all sides.

 The coronavirus has added a horrible new element, not only as a potentially deadly health hazard, but also for its devastating effect on people’s finances.
 As a result, our workload has hugely increased, while at the same time compromising our ability to fundraise.